pi-tau/pi-tau.github.io/content/posts/transformer.md

     priority: 0.9
 title: An annotatedER Transformer
 date: 2023-07-13
-description: A blog post about the Transformer model with even more annotations
+description: A blog post with a step-by-step implementation of the Transformer model with even more annotations.
+Specific design choices are discussed and hidden implementation details are highlighted.
+At the end you can see an example training on the Multi30k machine translation dataset.
-keywords: ["transformer", "nlp", "deep learning", "multi-head attention", "implementation details", "explained", "positional embeddings", "weight sharing", "minimum padding", "similar sequence length batching"]
+keywords: ["transformer", "multi-head attention", "transformer implementation details", "transformer explained", "positional embeddings", "weight sharing of embeddings", "minimum padding in a batch", "similar sequence length batching", "multi30k machine translation", "self attention explained"]
 mathjax: true
 ToC: true
 ---